 after the positive test date.

-- International travel: Per the CDC guidelines, anyone who has travels internationally is required to quarantine for 14 days upon
+- International travel: Per the CDC guidelines, anyone who travels internationally is required to quarantine for 14 days upon returning

-returning before fully participating in campus life, including attending in-person
+before fully participating in campus life, including attending in-person classes.

-classes.
-Students may fulfill this quarantine in their residence hall (e.g., you may
+Students may fulfill this quarantine in their residence hall (e.g., you may move into

-move into your dorm room and then shelter in place for the duration of the quarantine).
+your dorm room and then shelter in place for the duration of the quarantine).
+If you

 contact Julia Carrano (email@example.com) as soon as possible so she can ensure you have adequate support for completing your